FoalTS/foal/docs/api-section/graphql.md

 ## Using a Service for the Root Resolvers

-It is also possible to group the root resolvers into a service and thus benefit from all the advantages that services offer (dependency injection, etc).
+Root resolvers can also be grouped into a service in order to benefit from all the advantages offered by services (dependency injection, etc.).
 All you have to do is add the `@dependency` decorator as you would with any service.

 *api.controller.ts*
 ```typescript